 Both the Eyjafjallajökull and the Mýrdalsjökull are the perfect place for snowmobiling.

-Southcoast Adventure will take you on a super jeep day tour where you will discover the less known area of The Fjallabak Nature Reserve.
+Southcoast Adventure will take you on a super jeep day tour where you will discover the less known area of South Iceland.
+The Fjallabak Nature Reserve.
 From the Fljótshlíd valley, the route rises, soon entering the remote wilderness.
 Waterfalls abound here and the canyon’s stratified lava/ash layer walls are remarkably striking.
 Beautifully sculpted landscapes, vivid green with moss carpeting, lead through Þverárbotnar.
 Unabridged, grey, glacial meltwater rivers, from Myrdalsjökull, are crossed before entering Mælifellssandur’s black ash deserts.

 SKÓGAR FOLK MUSEUM